Galpharm Hayfever and Allergy Relief

 The extent of absorption of cetirizine is not reduced with food, although the rate of absorption is decreased.

 For cetirizine very rare clinical data on exposed pregnancies are available.
 Animal studies do not indicate direct or indirect harmful effects with respect to pregnancy, embryonal/fetal development, parturition or postnatal development.
-Caution should be exercised when prescribing to pregnant or breast feeding women because cetirizine passes into breast milk.
+Caution should be exercised when prescribing to pregnant women.

 Objective measurements of driving ability, sleep latency and assembly line performance have not demonstrated any clinically relevant effects at the recommended dose of 10 mg.